7 min read

 When the life interest ends, your share passes to the beneficiaries.

-Provides protection against remarriage, care fees, insolvency, or third-party claims, while preserving the home’s value for children or stepchildren.
+Can help protect against remarriage, insolvency, or third-party claims, while preserving the home’s value for children or stepchildren

 Lets trustees decide when and how to help beneficiaries.